 65DN has the support of the Endeavour Fund set up by The Royal Foundation of the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex.

-Its latest adventure sees 65DN tackling Everest, at 29,029 ft (8,848m) above sea level, the highest mountain in the world.
-Starting in April, the team will follow the Southeast Ridge route on the Nepalese side of the mountain, and the expedition to the ‘top of the world’ will take two months to complete.
+Its latest adventure saw 65DN tackling Everest, at 29,029 ft (8,848m) above sea level the highest mountain in the world.
+The team followed the Southeast Ridge route on the Nepalese side of the mountain, with four climbers making it to the ‘top of the world’ in May 2019.

-The team will carry essential safety and communications equipment supplied by Inmarsat: a rugged IsatPhone 2 satellite phone; an IsatHub iSavi terminal to use with their own smart devices; an ultra-portable Explorer 510 BGAN terminal; and an Explorer 710 BGAN for the fastest on-demand video streaming.
+The team carried essential safety and communications equipment supplied by Inmarsat: a rugged IsatPhone 2 satellite phone; an IsatHub iSavi terminal to use with their own smart devices; an ultra-portable Explorer 510 BGAN terminal; and an Explorer 710 BGAN for the fastest on-demand video streaming.

-With always-on connectivity they will be able to check in with the support and medical team, gain peace of mind and comfort through the ability to contact loved ones, update progress in real-time and share the journey with the world through social media and interviews.
-Being able to read messages of support will also provide a morale boost when times get tough.
+With always-on connectivity they were able to check in with the support and medical team, gain peace of mind and comfort through the ability to contact loved ones, update progress in real-time and share the journey with the world through social media and interviews.
+Being able to read messages of support also provided a morale boost when times got tough.